 Since the winter has set in and the temperature has dropped, most of us turn to comfort food.
 Traditional Yorkshire Parkin is the perfect winter treat.
-This traybake, made from oats, black treacle and spiced with ginger, originated from the North of England and can be enjoyed with a nice hot cup of tea.
+This traybake, made from oats, black treacle and spiced with ginger, originated here in the North of England and can be enjoyed with a nice hot cup of tea.

 You will need: